 The COVID-19 outbreak continues to suspend activities around the world.
 With very few exceptions football has stopped.
 All sports and indeed all of humanity are in uncharted territory.

 Plans for a return to regular football are difficult to formulate.
 In the early days of the SARS-CoV-2 spread talk was of a May to June completion of the 2019-2020 Serie A season.
 Other leagues and competitions had similar plans.
-Putting a value on any return date on Heritage Sports Review or elsewhere seemed risky and it has now become even more tricky.
+Putting a value on any return date seemed risky and it has now become even more tricky.

 Increasing talk of a longer suspension and continuous need for social distancing and self isolation puts all guesses in doubt.
 The importance of listening to health officials is apparent to most with a conclusion to football games taking a back seat.
 Clubs are now postponing optimistic dates for a return to training in advance of games that would have concluded the season.
 UEFA – with Champions League last 16 and Europa League last 32 still yet to play – and leagues around the world simply can not risk players’ or fans’ health.
 A few voices still mention playing games behind closed doors but those are just whispers and hopes.
 UEFA president Aleksander Ceferin also dreams of a season concluding properly but football is increasingly moving towards a complete cancellation of the current season to counting the financial aspects of the Coronavirus outbreak.